Lexicon: remark – remiss

 remember (-ed, -ing, -s), v.
 [OFr < late L, re-, again + memor, mindful.] (webplay: brave, days, esteem, everlasting, fact, forgotten, help, keep, lest, mind, notice, old, paid, place, power, received, sabbath-day, same, sake, since, something, thing, think, trust, what, within).

-1. Keep in mind; retain in consciousness; know.
+1. Know; keep in mind; retain in consciousness.

-3. Recall; recollect; bring to mind; think of after not having in mind for a time.
+5. Bring to mind; think of after forgetting for a time.

-4. Bring to memory; give recognition; bring to recollection.
+6. Bring to memory; give recognition to; bring to recollection from the past.

 remembering, n. [see remember, v.] (webplay: consciousness, Creator, forgetting, forgot, lest, recollect).